cn-eugene/Modding-in-MC-week1/README.md

  After downloading, run the file and follow the installation steps.

- Run the MCreator workspace file present in the folder after it has been extracted

- MCreator should start automatically loading your workspace now
+Open Mcreator and click "Open Workspace"

+Naviagte to the extracted folder and open the .Mcreator file

+ It might take a moment or two to load, but once it has you'll be free to access your workspace like before.

 # How to install your mod into Minecraft
 Download the [name].jar file from GitHub